Group benefits for millennials

 That being said, it’s important for millennials not to completely lose sight of retirement benefits.
 When considering a job offer, like your boomer parents, look at the total compensation package.
 While pay and bonus are important, also consider retirement benefits and health benefits.

-If your employer offers matching of any kind, take advantage of it.
+If your employer offers to match of any kind, take advantage of it.
 For example, many employers offer matching contributions up to a percent of your annual salary, say five or six percent, for RRSP or defined contribution plans.
-Even if you’re strapped for cash, struggling with student debt and to save towards a home, it’s hard to beat the guaranteed rate of return of matching.
+Even if you’re strapped for cash, struggling with student debt and to save towards home, it’s hard to beat the guaranteed rate of return of matching.

 Related article: Are you missing out on Free money?